Milk (South Korean group): Background

 It took two years for the group to be formed.
 The group debuted with their first album With Freshness on December 17, 2001.
-The group was managed under BM entertainment, and fan club was called "Milky Way".
+The group was managed under B.M entertainment, and fan club was called "Milky Way".
 "Into the New World" was expected to be the title song for their planned second album but was cancelled and instead went to Girls' Generation.